 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-VEXAS syndrome is a rare autoimmune condition that causes inflammation throughout your body.
+VEXAS syndrome is an autoimmune condition that causes inflammation throughout your body.

 Advertisement